At Concordia, students are required to live in the residence halls for two years with the option to move off campus for their junior and senior years.

 Overall, off-campus living is great, but also don’t forget to enjoy your time on campus.
 Some of my favorite Cobber memories are late nights hanging with my floormates in Hallett, playing

-Note: While first- and second-year students are required to live on campus, about 45 percent of third-year and 25 percent of fourth-year students choose to continue living on campus.
+Note: While first- and second-year students are required to live on campus, about 45% of third-year and 25% of fourth-year students choose to continue living on campus.